 In planning and performing our audit, we considered the Sunset Drainage District's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the general purpose financial statements and not to provide assurance on the internal control over financial reporting.
 However, we noted a single matter involving the internal control over financial reporting and its operation that we consider to be a reportable condition.
-Reportable conditions involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal control over financial report the internal control over financial of the entity's ability to record, process, summarize, and report financial data consistent with the assertions of management in the general purpose financial statements.
-The reportable condition is described in the accompanying corrective action plan for the current year audit finding as item 9812-01.
+Reportable conditions involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal control over financial reporting that, in our judgement, could adversely affect the entity's ability to record, process, summarize, and report financial data consistent with the assertions of management in the general purpose financial statements.
+The reportable condition is described in the accompanying corrective action plan for the current year audit finding as item 9912-01.